Cole McGhee

 Cole James McGhee (born 28 January 2006) is an English professional footballer who plays as a defender for side Sheffield Wednesday.

 Club career

 Early career

 McGhee joined Preston North End from Coventry City to start his scholarship in May 2022.
 In the final year of his scholarship he joined National League North club Chorley on a work experience loan.
 He was released by Preston North End at the end of his contract in June 2025.

 Sheffield Wednesday

 On 2 July 2025 he joined Sheffield Wednesday on a free transfer.
 He made his senior debut in the second round of the EFL Cup, starting against Leeds United where they went onto win on penalties.
+On 29 December 2025, McGhee was originally named on the bench against Blackburn Rovers, before Liam Cooper pulled out during the warm-up, meaning McGhee would step into the starting lineup to make his Championship debut.
+Following the end of the 2025–26 season, the new ownership at Sheffield Wednesday exercised their one year option to keep him at the club until 2027.

+The following season, he picked up a shoulder injury in the final pre-season game aganist Accrington Stanley which would require surgery rulling him for the first few months of the season.